Glossary of Terms

 Massachusetts Comprehensive Assessment System (MCAS) – The Massachusetts Comprehensive Assessment System (MCAS) was implemented in response to the Education Reform Law of 1993.

-Parent/Teacher Organization (PTO) – A group of parents that supports a school and teachers by volunteer work and fundraising events.
+Parent/Teacher Organization (PTO) – A group of parents/guardians that supports a school and teachers by volunteer work and fundraising events.

 Principal - A principal is designated by a Superintendent as the head of a school.
 To receive State funding for a principal, a school must have 100 or more students in average daily membership (ADM) and/or seven or more full-time state paid teachers (or the equivalent).
 A principal must hold a principal’s license.